 Supporting Performing Arts Collections

-Association of Performing Arts Collections (APAC) is the Subject Specialist Network of performing arts collections in the UK and Ireland.
+Association of Performing Arts Collections (APAC) is the Subject Specialist Network of performing arts collections in the UK.

 APAC provides an email discussion forum, study days on specialist topics, and collaborative